 Members of the SAB participate in a half-day training, prior to working on the board, and participate in the weekly team meeting so they can constructively contribute to the development and design of the SVPP.

-- SAB Members work: 2-3 hours/week (e.g. interview peers, respond to surveys, review materials, and participate in team meetings)
+- SAB Members work: 2-3 hours/week in-person & remotely doing peer interviews, responding to surveys, reviewing materials, and participating in weekly team meetings which are held Fridays from 3:30pm-5pm

-SAB Members are compensated for their time and can choose to be paid (student employment) or volunteer (receive community service hours) for contributing to the betterment of the Dartmouth community.
+SAB Members are compensated for their time and can choose to be paid $11.50 per hr (student employment) or volunteer (receive community service hours) for contributing to the betterment of the Dartmouth community.

 Application & Skills

 Students applying to be on the Student Advisory Board are NOT expected to have any prior knowledge or experience in sexual violence prevention.
-The board guides implementation of the SVPP.
-It is intended to be made up of a diverse range of students from all backgrounds, experiences, and beliefs to best represent the ideas and experiences of all Dartmouth students, so we can implement the SVPP in the most effective and student-centered way.
+The board represents students at Dartmouth and guides the design and implementation of the SVPP.
+It is intended to be made up of a diverse range of students from all backgrounds, experiences, and beliefs to best represent the ideas and experiences of Dartmouth students.
+This allows us to design and implement the SVPP in the most effective and student-centered way.